fat-fuzzy/rocks/apps/doc/src/assets/log/004+design-system.md

 ## Decision

-I think I can push for the stretch and try to implement a design system.
+I think I can push for the stretch and try to implement a (tiny) design system.
-I will build the gl lib and the indiewebsite ni parallel.
+I will build the gl lib and the indiewebsite in parallel.
 The design system will make my job easier in the long run: the project is small enough to get a solid start now.

 Given the scale of this project I'll borrow from this source to get me started: